Joehare16/JoeHareProjects/README.md

 # JoeHareProjects

-This is a collection of some of the projects i have worked while i have been coding, some from uni and some personal projects.
+Here's a more professional version of your sentence:

+This repository showcases a collection of projects I have developed during my coding journey, including both academic assignments and personal initiatives.
+These projects demonstrate my skills in various technologies and problem-solving approaches.